 The Company maintains a bank account in a foreign currency.
-The Company considers the U.S. dollar to be its functional currency.
+The Company considers the United States dollar to be the functional currency.
 Expenses are translated at the exchange rate on the date the expense is incurred.
-The effect of exchange rate fluctuations on translating foreign currency assets and liabilities into U.S. dollars is included in the Statements of Operations.
+The effect of exchange rate fluctuations on translating foreign currency assets and liabilities into United States dollars is included in the Statements of Operations.
 Foreign exchange transaction gains and losses are included in the results of operations and are not material in the Company's financial statements.